 Every year we review all our lending customers in business banking to determine if they still match our mission and values, in line with our Business Principles and Minimum Standards.
 In the case of relevant developments, we engage with our customers.
 Of course, our relationship managers are in regular contact with customers during the year.
 If issues arise before or after the formal review, they will address them with their customer.

 All co-workers, temporary workers and contractors undergo rigorous pre-employment screening before joining Triodos and this includes adequate checks that they have the right to work in the UK.
+The hiring of temporary workers is done through a trusted and reputable recruitment agency.

 Triodos Bank aims to get all of our suppliers to sign our company guidelines, including our Business Principles, which apply to our own organisation and to those doing business with us.
 Triodos also regularly re-assesses the suppliers fit to Triodos.
-Through our sustainable procurement policy, which is applicable to all our suppliers, they are expected to comply with the same principles regarding human rights we have adopted for our own activities.
+Through our procurement policy, which is applicable to all our suppliers, they are expected to comply with the same principles regarding human rights we have adopted for our own activities.

 We assess our strategic suppliers through dialogue according to our Minimum Standards and strive to implement this way of working for all our suppliers.
 In addition, we consider international standards and guidelines that support sustainable development, such as the latest Global Reporting Initiative guidelines.
 Where appropriate we provide feedback to suppliers about their own environmental and social performance.